umstek/tetragon/README.md

 3. **Clone** to computer.
 (You **must** have access to the repository.
 You will need to enter *username* and *password*. )
    >     git clone https://bitbucket.org/tetra-code/tetragon
 4. Install [composer](https://getcomposer.org/).
+5. Install [nodejs](https://nodejs.org/en/).
+This will install [npm](https://www.npmjs.com/) too.
+6. Install [bower](http://bower.io/) globally by running the following command.
+This is necessary for frontend development.
+   >     npm install -g bower
-5. Go to the project folder (tetragon) with your terminal.
+7. Go to the project folder (tetragon) with your terminal.
-6. **Update** dependencies with composer.
+8. **Update** dependencies with composer.
 (Be patient.
 Skip any (all?) parameters you don't know.)
+This will also run `bower install` automatically.
    >     composer install
-7. Start your database server.
+9. Start your database server.
 Here, we are running MariaDB with `root` and a *null* password.
 Then run
    >     php bin/console doctrine:database:create
    >     php bin/console doctrine:schema:create
    >     php bin/console doctrine:schema:update
-9. Run with php.
+10. Run with php.
 (You may need to add `php.exe` location to path.)
    >     php bin/console server:run
-10. Go to [`http://127.0.0.1:8000`](http://127.0.0.1:8000) and enjoy. :smile:
+11. Go to [`http://127.0.0.1:8000`](http://127.0.0.1:8000) and enjoy. :smile:
 ___

 ## Any online version? ##